sigurdo/latex_boilerplate/README.md

 # Docker LaTeX compilation boilerplate repo

 This is a boilerplate repository for writing and compiling LaTeX documents locally with VS Code and Docker.
-Based on the [`blang/latex:ctanfull`](https://hub.docker.com/r/blang/latex/#!) docker image.

 To use this boilerplate, clone or download a copy of this repo, change LICENSE and README, rename whichever files finding you fancy and update references to them in other files.